 If jeans really aren’t your thing, then a good, sturdy pair of darker pants or khakis will work well too.
 Don’t wear something that rips easily.

 You might have noticed that yoga pants and leggings were in the “no” pile.
 The main reason for this is that people will likely see the outline of your underwear, which really isn’t professional.
 There are, however, some pants like this that will do a good job of hiding them.

 Either way, proceed with caution on this one.
 If you know the parents and they’re cool with it, it might not be a problem.
 Generally, though, tight pants like those aren’t considered very professional, and some people might have a problem with them.

 Rule of thumb: If we can see your underwear preferences, wear something else.

 Stain resistance is a great feature for any clothes.
 It’s pretty well guaranteed that you’ll get peanut butter and jelly in your lap, and often much worse.

 Good footwear is critical!
-You probably won’t be spending all your time on your feet, but you’ll very likely be taking the kids on outings to the park and around the neighborhood.
+You probably won’t be spending all of your time on your feet, but you’ll very likely be taking the children on outings to the park and around the neighborhood.

-Tennis shoes are great, but so is something that’s quick and easy to slip on and off.
-You’re going to have your hands full getting the kids dressed to go outside, so it’s nice if it’s convenient for you to get yourself ready.
+Tennis shoes are great, as they are comfortable, practical and safe.
+Footwear that is quick and easy to slip on and off may also work well too.
+You’re going to have your hands full getting the kids dressed to go outside, so sometimes it may be more convenient if you can just pop your shoes on quickly.

-Another thing to keep in mind is that you should have no problem running in your shoes.
-If the kids are in trouble or heading for traffic, you don’t want to be tripping during the rescue.
+Also keep in mind that you should have no problem running in your shoes.
+If the children are in trouble or heading for traffic, you don’t want to be tripping during the rescue.
 Practicality always comes first for footwear.

 In other words, avoid things like high heels or flimsy footwear.